-What Does it Take to Be an Airfield Operations Specialist?
+What is an Airfield Operations Specialist?

-Position Description Ensure the safe takeoff and landing of commercial and military aircraft.
+Job Description: Ensure the safe takeoff and landing of commercial and military aircraft.
 Duties include coordination between air-traffic control and maintenance personnel; dispatching; using airfield landing and navigational aids; implementing airfield safety procedures; monitoring and maintaining flight records; and applying knowledge of weather information.

 - Procure, produce, and provide information on the safe operation of aircraft, such as flight planning publications, operations publications, charts and maps, or weather information.